What is torque?

 We explain all there is to know about torque, the force that gets your car moving

-Many of us know what torque is but would struggle to explaining it without resorting to complex physics jargon.
-Formulating a simple explanation of torque has troubled physicists, engineers and humble motoring journalists alike for generations.
-However, we think you’ll find the following guide helpful in understanding what torque is.
+The majority of us know what torque is but would struggle to explain it succinctly without getting tangled up in mechanical physics.
+Giving a simple explanation that’s easy to understand has troubled many physicists, engineers and humble motoring journalists alike for several decades.
+However, in this in-depth guide we’ll break down the concept of torque to help you understand exactly what is.

 Different measures of torque